zmalone/chef-web-docs/source/common-use-cases/ntp.md

         recipe[ntp] => cookbooks/ntp/recipes/default.rb # implicit
         recipe[ntp::default] => cookbooks/ntp/recipes/default.rb # explicit

-For simplicity in this guide, we will just use the `default` recipe, but you should consider splitting your cookbooks into multiple sub-recipes.
+For simplicity in this guide, we will just use the `default` recipe, but it is common practice to use multiple recipes to separate functionality for a specific cookbook, such as "client" vs "server".

 - - -